AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

     begin
       do
         Acquire (Resource_1);
-      and then terminate with
+      and then at exit
         Release (Resource_1);
-      end do;
+      end exit;

       -- .. do some stuff with Resource_1

       do
         Acquire (Resource_2)
-      and then terminate with
+      and then at exit
         Release (Resource_2);
-      end do;
+      end exit;

       -- .. do more stuff
     end;